 Since moving to Durham in 2011, Brooke has provided fundraising and strategic planning counsel to a range of educational, religious, and human services non-profit organizations in the Raleigh-Durham-Chapel Hill area and to non-profit healthcare systems in the Southeastern United States.
 Her primary focus has been helping non-profits plan, organize, and implement all stages of a major gifts program or capital campaign, including creating compelling cases for support; developing the plans, policies, and systems for implementing the most successful campaigns; recruiting and training campaign volunteers; and managing donor prospect identification, cultivation, and stewardship.

 Brooke proudly calls Durham home and is immersed in the local community.
-She volunteers regularly with and serves on the Board for Urban Ministries of Durham; and she has been extensively involved in leading the planning and coordination of its two major annual cultivation and stewardship events – Rebuilding Lives and Empty Bowls – and other significant marketing and development endeavors to benefit neighbors in need.
+She volunteers regularly with and is a former member of the Board for Urban Ministries of Durham; she continues to be extensively involved in the planning and coordination of its major cultivation and stewardship events and other significant marketing and development endeavors to benefit neighbors in need.
 For her exemplary volunteer commitment to Urban Ministries of Durham, Brooke was awarded the 2013 Distinguished Service Award as Outstanding Young North Carolinian by the Durham Jaycees.